If you’re looking for how to get a job with no experience, you’re in the right place.

 That said, there ARE some ways to save time…

 This is one of my favorite time-saving methods for job seekers.
-It’s going to save you HOURS when applying for jobs, I’m not joking.
+It’s going to save you HOURS when applying for jobs online.

-Here’s an article and video showing you how the method works:
+Here’s an article showing you how the method works:

 This is another place you can save yourself a ton of time in your job search.

-Track where you’ve sent applications and send a follow up if you haven’t heard back in 5 business days.
+Track where you’ve applied, and send a follow-up email after the application if you haven’t heard feedback in five business days.
 It takes 10% as much time to follow up as it did to send the initial job application, or probably even less.
 Definitely worth it.